andykang8099/viral-ancestral/file_list.md

 - replicase_picornapotyvirus_5UTR_mito_comb.fasta
 - replicase_potyvirus_5UTR_mito_comb.fasta

-#### With `revised_sequence_alignment_5UTR folder:

-it contains the sequence alignment of the 5UTR which delete the taxa not in the replicase file and same ID as the replicase file
+3. With `revised_sequence_alignment_5UTR folder`: this folder contains the sequence alignment of the 5UTR which delete the taxa not in the replicase file and same ID as the replicase file

 - picornaviridae_5UTR_mitovirus_outgroup_ReplicaseID.fasta
 - potyviridae_5UTR_mitovirus_outgroup_ReplicaseID.fasta